SangonomiyaSakunovi/MMO_FantasyOfSango_PhotonServer_UnityClient_EntityFramework_SQLServer/README.md

 PS: The developer only have myself, so this architecture may have some issue.
 And if you have questions, please tell me.

 PPS: I want to find a job in Japan, I can speak Chinese and English, also studying the Japanese.
 If you want to find a programmer who can develop with Server, please consider my offer!

+With more info, you can contact me by: 1602274566@qq.com